 Science defines our company and guides our work.

-Our lead product candidate is INZ-701, an enzyme replacement therapy (ERT) in the early stages of clinical development for the potential treatment of patients with a variety of calcification disorders linked primarily to mutations in the ENPP1 and ABCC6 genes, or ENPP1 Deficiency and ABCC6 Deficiency respectively.
+Our lead product candidate is INZ-701, an enzyme replacement therapy (ERT) in preclinical development for the potential treatment of patients with a variety of calcification disorders linked primarily to mutations in the ENPP1 and ABCC6 genes, or ENPP1 Deficiency and ABCC6 Deficiency respectively.
 We have demonstrated proof of concept with INZ-701 in both GACI and ARHR2, and we expect IND-enabling programs to be completed in the next 18 months.

 Proof of Concept Demonstrated in GACI and ARHR2 with IND Enabling Programs to be Completed in Next 18 Months